 Physical simulation is becoming a significant component of current and future interactive entertainment applications.
-We have proposed ParallAX, an architecture that features aggressive coarse-grain (CG) cores and area-efficient finegrain (FG) cores.
-The CG cores are designed with sufficient, partitioned, cache space to handle both the serial and coarse grain parallel components of physics simulation.
-The set of FG cores exploit the massive fine-grain parallelism available for certain components of the computation.
-FG cores should be flexibly mapped to CG cores, and all cores should either be located on the same silicon die or packaged on separate chips in a multi-component module to successfully overlap communication and computation.
+We have proposed ParallAX, an architecture that features aggressive coarse-grain cores with sufficient, partitioned, cache space to exploit the massive fine-grain parallelism available for certain components of the computation.
+Fine-grain cores should be flexibly mapped to coarse-grain cores, and all cores should either be located on the same silicon die or packaged on separate chips in a multi-component module to successfully overlap communication and computation.
 With its high performance and programmability, ParallAX can be utilized for other workloads with massive fine-grain parallelism while enjoying the unique economy of scale afforded by interactive entertainment.